The Department of Homeland Security released a report stating that white supremacists are “the most persistent and lethal threat” in the U.S.

 With our Charlottesville lawsuit, we’re taking on the leaders of this violent movement for their role orchestrating the deadly Unite the Right rally in 2017.
 By bankrupting and dismantling these hate groups and leaders, our case will ensure those responsible for the violence are held accountable and win justice for our plaintiffs, with impacts that extend well beyond Charlottesville.

-Our case is already having significant financial and legal impacts on our neo-Nazi and white supremacist defendants—even before we get to trial, scheduled for this April.
+Our case is already having significant financial and legal impacts on our neo-Nazi and white supremacist defendants—even before we get to trial, scheduled for later this year.

 It’s especially vital with the threat of white supremacist violence so dire.